dm94/kiwokochi/README.md

 # Tama Web 🐾

-> Your Virtual Pet Companion - A nostalgic Tamagotchi-style web game
+> Your Virtual Pet Companion - A nostalgic virtual pet style web game

 A modern virtual pet web application built with React, TypeScript, and Vite.
 Take care of your digital companion by feeding, cleaning, playing, and watching it grow!